DiseaseTranscriptomicsLab/compbio-app-server/README.md

 Some services are only available in the `dev` profile (such as RStudio).
 To run this profile, type: `docker-compose --profile dev up -d --build`

-[downloadDockers]: shinyproxy/download-shinyproxy-dockers.sh
+### Testing environment

+To avoid testing changes in the production server, prepare a staging environment in your local computer by running:

+1. [`./setup-testing-mode.sh`](setup-testing-mode.sh) to change files for
+testing and prepare all Docker images
+2. `docker-compose up -d` to start all services in detached mode

 ### Essential Docker Compose commands

-- `docker-compose up -d --build`: build Docker images and run the server in detached mode
+- `docker-compose up -d --build`: build local and download remote Docker images, and then start all services in detached mode
-- `docker-compose down`: stop the server and all its services
+- `docker-compose down`: stop all services
-- `docker-compose restart shinyproxy`: restart a specific service (in this case, `shinyproxy`); useful after changing the configuration of a single service and to avoid restarting the whole server
+- `docker-compose restart shinyproxy`: restart a specific service (in this case, `shinyproxy`); useful after changing the configuration of a single service
 - `docker-compose logs nginx`: print logs of a specific service (in this case, `nginx`)
 - `docker-compose -h`: show further documentation